This information describes the signs and causes of constipation. It also describes ways to prevent and treat constipation.

 Suppositories and enemas

-- Do not use suppositories unless your healthcare provider tells you to.
 A suppository is a medicine you put in your anus.
+Do not use suppositories unless your healthcare provider tells you to.

-- Do not use enemas unless your healthcare provider tells you to.
 An enema is when liquid is put into your rectum through your anus to cause a bowel movement.
 Your rectum is the bottom of your colon.
+Do not use enemas unless your healthcare provider tells you to.

 When to call your healthcare provider